Learning-Based vs Human-Derived Congestion Control: An In-Depth Experimental Study: Methodology

 In this study, we adopt an emulation-based approach for two reasons; (1) seminal work on learning-based CC has yielded open-source prototypes (see Table \ref{table:rltable} in Section \ref{related_work}) that can be tested on real-world and emulated networks; (2) we aim to maximise fidelity, reproducibility, and flexibility, therefore `in the wild' experimentation was deemed unsuitable.

 \textbf{Selected CC Approaches}.
 In Section \ref{related_work}, we briefly discuss all different RL-based CC approaches, categorising them into clean slate and hybrid ones.
 In this study, we expand on both the learning-based and baseline algorithms, compared with our earlier work in \cite{10621288}.
-More specifically, we include Orca \cite{abbasloo2020classic}, Sage \cite{sage} and Astraea \cite{astraea}, as RL-based CC algorithms, and PCC Vivace \cite{pccvivace}, as an interpretable learning rate control algorithm.
+More specifically, we include Orca \cite{abbasloo2020classic}, Sage \cite{sage} and Astraea \cite{astraea}, as RL-based CC algorithms, and PCC Vivace \cite{pccvivace}, as an interpretable learning rate-control algorithm.
 We compare these approaches with Cubic and BBRv3, as they involve both loss-based (Cubic and BBRv3) and delay-based (BBRv3) traits.\footnote{BBRv3 has not been studied much beyond \cite{promisesofbbrv3, bbrv3wired}, therefore, this study also contributes in better understanding its behaviour in a wide range of network parameters and single- and multi-bottleneck topologies.
-Since our main focus is on learning-based CC, we omit profiling the myriad of TCP CC variants available in the literature.} We have dropped Aurora from our experimentation for clarity in all presented plots, because we have studied it extensively in \cite{10621288} where it became apparent that its performance is very poor (also shown in \cite{astraea}) in real-world network setups, particularly when multiple flows compete with each other or TCP flows.
-Aurora senders aggressively fill up all available network bandwidth dwarfing other Aurora and non-Aurora flows.
-Unfortunately, although we would have liked to include work, where learning is done in conjunction with an expert (e.g., as in \cite{emara2020eagle, emara2022pareto}), source code for these is not publicly available.
-For Orca, Sage and Astraea, we utilise the pre-trained models provided by the authors.
+Since our main focus is on learning-based CC, we omit profiling the myriad of TCP CC variants available in the literature.} We have dropped Aurora from our experimentation to maintain legibility in our plots.
+We have studied Aurora extensively in \cite{10621288}, where it became apparent that its performance is poor (also shown in \cite{astraea}) in real-world network settings, particularly when multiple flows compete with each other or TCP flows.
+Unfortunately, although we would have liked to include more recent work (e.g., as in \cite{jury, mutant}), the source code for these, or a clear procedure to reproduce the published results, is not available.
+For Orca, Sage and Astraea, we employ the pre-trained models provided by the authors.
 Finally, for PCC Vivace, we use its user-space implementation because the kernel-based one generated inconsistent results that could not be attributed to Vivace's key characteristics.